IAbeteEtMechante/Dynamic_programming/README.md

 <!-- TIPS -->
 ## Tips

 Often it is better to start by finding the transitions.
 Then find the base cases.
+Because it is easy to know how many bases cases you need once you have all the transitions.

 <!-- LIST OF PROBLEMS WITH SOLUTIONS -->
 ## List of problems with solutions